 We have entered into severance agreements with each of our named executive officers.
-Under their severance agreements, Mr. Smith, Mr. Taylor and Mr. Ferris are entitled to benefits if they voluntarily resign for good reason or if Equinix terminates their employment for any reason other than cause.
+Under their severance agreements, Messrs.
+Smith and Taylor are entitled to benefits if they voluntarily resign for good reason or if Equinix terminates their employment for any reason other than cause.
 Following a change-in-control, the officers may not resign for good reason for a four-month period.
-Mr. Appleby and Mr. Schwartz are only entitled to severance benefits following a change-in-control, if Equinix terminates their employment for any reason other than cause within 12 months after a change-in-control or if they resign for good reason during the period beginning four months after a change-in-control and ending 12 months after a change-in-control.
+Ms. Baack, Mr. Meyers and Mr. Schwartz are only entitled to severance benefits if Equinix terminates their employment for any reason other than cause within 12 months after a change-in-control or if they resign for good reason during the period beginning four months after a change-in-control and ending 12 months after a change-in-control.